Rugrats in Paris: The Movie: Critical reception

 Roger Ebert gave the film three out of four stars, stating, "The point is, adults can attend this movie with a fair degree of pleasure.
 That's not always the case with movies for kids, as no parent needs to be reminded.
 There may even be some moms who insist that the kids need to see this movie.
 You know who you are."
 Common Sense Media gave the film a three out of five stars, stating, "Eighty minutes of visual surprises, clever comedy."
 Empire gave the film a three out of five stars, stating, "Just as good as the last outing, this is great kiddie fare with some filmic references for the adults."

-Plugged In wrote, "If parents are wanting more of what they see on the Rugrats TV show (plenty of potty humor, disrespectful language and zero discipline), then this movie lives up to expectations.
+Jesse Florea of the fundamentalist activist organization Focus on the Family's entertainment review outlet Plugged In wrote, "If parents are wanting more of what they see on the Rugrats TV show (plenty of potty humor, disrespectful language and zero discipline), then this movie lives up to expectations.
 Never is a child scolded for making a mess or reprimanded for being rude (of course, some of this is due to the fact that many of the characters aren’t old enough to talk and only communicate with each other).
 The movie is cleverly written—it actually has the ability to hold adults’ attention for longer than three minutes—but it's not funny that chaos is the norm and children get to do whatever they want whenever they want.
 Neither is it appropriate for a children's film to tip its hat to such R-rated flicks as The Godfather and A Few Good Men."

 Box office

 The film grossed $76.5 million in North America and $26.8 million in other territories for a worldwide total of $103.3 million, against a $30 million budget.

-In the United States, it opened at #2 behind How the Grinch Stole Christmas, grossing $22.7 million in its opening weekend for an average of $7,743 from 2,934 venues.
-In the United Kingdom, it opened at #3, behind Bridget Jones's Diary and Spy Kids.
+In the United States, it opened at No. 2 behind How the Grinch Stole Christmas, grossing $22.7 million in its opening weekend for an average of $7,743 from 2,934 venues.
+In the United Kingdom, it opened at No. 1 spot before it was dropped at No. 3 by its second weekend, behind Bridget Jones's Diary and Spy Kids.

-Crossover/Sequel
+Crossover sequel

-A third and final installment, entitled Rugrats Go Wild, was released on June 13, 2003, featuring the characters from The Wild Thornberrys.
+A sequel, titled Rugrats Go Wild, that is a crossover with the characters from The Wild Thornberrys (another franchise from Klasky Csupo), was released on June 13, 2003.